Jeroen-G/activity-logger/readme.md

 	'Activity'		  => 'JeroenG\ActivityLogger\Facades\ActivityLogger',

-Then migrate to create the table for the activities
+Then publish the package's migration files.

+    $ artisan vendor:publish

+The last thing to do is to migrate:

-	php artisan migrate --package="jeroen-g/activity-logger"
+    $ artisan migrate

 ## Usage ##